 The Business Case: Why AI BPA Now

 The cost structure for AI automation has shifted materially over the past two years.
-Inference costs for capable language models have dropped by roughly 90% since 2023, while the tooling for connecting AI reasoning to business systems – APIs, orchestration frameworks, document parsers – has matured significantly.
+Model inference is cheaper than it was in the early wave of LLM adoption, and the tooling for connecting AI reasoning to business systems – APIs, orchestration frameworks, document parsers – has matured significantly.

 For mid-market operations teams, this creates a practical opportunity: processes that would have required a six-figure enterprise software contract can now be built as custom systems for a fraction of that cost.
 When combined with agentic workflow automation, AI BPA compounds across functions – each agent feeding outputs to the next.